-Winter storm sideswipes D.C., hits Eastern Shore before slamming Northeast
+Winter storm sideswipes D.C. and hits the Eastern Shore before slamming Northeast

 Heavy snow spanned from the southern Delmarva Peninsula to eastern Maine, with blizzard warnings posted through several states, including coastal Virginia and Maryland.
 Blizzard conditions were reported in Lewes, Del., with winds sustained at 44 mph and gusts up to 66 mph.

-In Delaware, Gov. John Carney (D) thanked state transportation department crews working in rough conditions, and he asked residents to stay off the roads.
+In Delaware, Gov. John Carney (D) thanked state Department of Transportation crews working in rough conditions, and he asked residents to stay off the roads.